 To complete this exercise, you must be a dispatcher in the Workforce project.
 Contact your project owner if you can't open the project.

-If you've followed the Manage and complete hydrant inspections Learn lesson, you have already seen most of the material covered in this exercise.
+If you've followed the Manage hydrant inspections Learn lesson, you have already seen most of the material covered in this exercise.
 However, the sections Review your added assignments and Next steps were not covered there.

 Open the Workforce project